carla-simulator/scenario_runner/Docs/getting_scenariorunner.md

 ./CarlaUE4.sh
 ```

 __2. Start an example scenario.__ Open another terminal and go to the directory where ScenarioRunner is downloaded.
-For the sake of this test, a the follow leading vehicle scenario will be used.
+For the sake of this test, the follow leading vehicle scenario will be used.

 ```sh
 # Inside the ScenarioRunner root directory